datarockets/career/jobs/mobile-developer.md

 ## How to apply 💌

 In order to apply send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
 In the message tell us about you and your experience, share some examples of your code.
+Also we are curious about your thoughts on the questions below, please, add your answers to the cover letter.

+- How would you organize you code so when a business logic changes we don't have to rewrite code related to UI?
+Can you share an example from your practice?
+- How do you write tests: which practices do you use and which you avoid?
+What kind of tests do you write and why?